-Students prepare articles on their own time to be reviewed and edited during meetings.
+Students prepare articles on their own time to be reviewed and edited by the adult coordinator.
 The students brainstorm ideas for articles and put their creativity to press.
-The Newspaper is printed and made available for students and staff members.
-Meetings are typically held every other Thursday morning at 7:15 a.m.
+The newspaper is printed and made available for students and staff members.

-Math Counts
+Math Olympiad